Proximal indirect comparison: Introduction

-In this paper, we propose a novel method that extends proximal causal inference to indirect comparison when individual patient data (IPD) is available in all RCTs.
-This data setup is uncommon in the network meta-analysis literature, where IPD is generally considered unavailable in at least the historical trials \parencite{harari2023network}.
-Our proposed estimator relies on a complementary pair of proxies, namely a reweighting proxy and an adjustment proxy.
+In indirect comparisons, randomization eliminates the threat of confounding, and we use proxies to tackle bias arising from shifted, unobserved effect modifiers.
+We propose a novel method that extends proximal causal inference to indirect comparison when individual patient data is available in all RCTs.
+Our proposed estimator also relies on a pair of proxies, namely a reweighting proxy and an adjustment proxy.
 The proxies correspond to identification strategies that mirror participation odds weighting and the g-formula for transporting causal effects.
-We remark that while both proxies are required in the source RCT, only the adjustment proxy needs to be in the target RCT.
-Our proposed estimator handles both continuous and binary outcomes, as well as missing outcomes from the source RCT.
-We show that the estimator is robust against misspecifications of the nuisance functions of the proxies.
+We remark that while both proxies are required in the source RCT, only the adjustment proxy needs to be collected in the target RCT.
+Our proposed estimator handles both continuous and binary outcomes.
+We show that the estimator is robust against misspecifications of the required nuisance functions of the proxies.

-The rest of the article is structured as follows.
-In \Cref{sec:problem,sec:proxy}, we introduce the mathematical notations and causal assumptions for the identifiability of the target parameter on the full data distribution involving unobserved variables and on the observed data distribution.
-In \Cref{sec:asymptotics}, we describe a proximal indirect comparison estimator and its asymptotic properties. \Cref{sec:missing} presents a related proximal indirect comparison estimator when the outcome is missing at random in the source RCT.
-Finally in \Cref{sec:discussion}, we present a critical evaluation of the proposed method and discuss possible extensions for future investigations.